prokhorvlg/morning-artifice/_posts/2012-09-12-the-computer.md

 isSearchable: true
 # isCollectionExhibit: Is this page a collection exhibition?
 isCollectionExhibit: true
+# exhibitType: Dictates the post type - including layout and style of presentation.
+# All exhibit types can be found in the README.md file in this folder.
+exhibitType: experience
 # date: Used in search and shows up in collection list
 date: 2019-09-09T11:27:25,791-05:00
 # searchText: Adds invisible text to search